Kalafut-organization/elephant_vending_machine_backend/README.md

 1. `pip install -e .`
 1. `flask run`

-## Running test suite
+## Test suite
-To execute the test suite simply run `pytest -v`
+* To execute the test suite run `coverage run -m pytest`
+* To view coverage report after tests have been run use `coverage report`